State of Compliance 2025: What Firms Need to Know

 Fraud and abuse are taking center stage; procedural violations are taking a backseat.

 You're not super likely to get pulled over for having an expired license plate tag.
-But if you run a red light?
+But if you run a red?
 Lights and sirens.
 And when the officer runs your license, you'll likely be cited for expired tags – and maybe an old unpaid parking ticket – in addition to your reckless driving violation.

-To protect your firm, it's important to develop policies and procedures that are fit for purpose – which is to say, designed to detect and flag specific things on specific channels.
 Adopting this approach to supervision can help you detect and prevent fraudulent activities while remaining compliant with broader regulatory guidelines.

 Clients are everywhere – and it’s making compliance more complex than ever.